subjectdatadotcom/RemoveTeamMemberships/README.md

 # Remove-TeamMemberships.ps1

+To execute the script, create an empty **reports** folder in the same directory.
+The output files will be stored in this folder.

 Bulk-removes a list of users from every Microsoft Teams team they belong to (as Member or Owner) using Microsoft Graph, with a full pre-change audit trail and post-change results log.
 Protects any Team from being left ownerless by promoting a designated service account before removing a sole owner.

 ---